Facebook Instagram LinkedIn Twitter YouTube

 Blog

-Our Favorite Parenting Strategy
+Our Favorite ADHD Parenting Strategy

-Our absolute favorite parenting strategy is the “redo”.
+Our absolute favorite ADHD parenting strategy is the “redo”.
 This is where the learning happens for both us and our children.
 And you can use it forever!

 Did you know that your IQ drops significantly when you are stressed, angry, anxious, or upset?
 This explains those moments of saying or doing something without slowing down to think it through.
 I think we can all relate to saying something we didn’t mean!
 This is a challenge for many but when you add on ADHD it may happen even more.
 Consider the emotional ups and downs that cause these drops in IQ and understand that impulsive outbursts may happen quite frequently until strategies for slowing down are learned.